huypham37/huypham37.github.io/content/blog/14_computer-science-is-dead.md

 image: "/Assets/computerisdead.jpg"
 ---

-## Why understanding systems matters more than job security

 ### The Death Announcement Cycle

 I've been hearing about the death of computer science since GPT-3.5 launched.
 I was among the first in my circle to try it.
 And every time a new model drops—Claude Opus, GPT-5, Gemini, whatever—the chorus returns: "Computer science is dead."